LiheYoung/SenseEarth2020-ChangeDetection/README.md

 ```
 # This step is optional but important in performance improvement
 # Modify the backbones, models and checkpoint paths in L20-40 in label.py manually according to your saved models
+# It is better to ensemble multiple trained models for pseudo labeling

 # Pseudo labeling
 CUDA_VISIBLE_DEVICES=0,1,2,3 python label.py